katyso/katy/readme.txt

 git is a control system
-git is a free software
+git is a free software GPL